jkeesh/friends/README.md

 Set up a daily cronjob to update the list.
 Insert your project directory where I have cd /Users/jkeesh/Dropbox/Documents/CS/projects/friends

+Edit your users crontab.

     crontab -e

+Set the path and code to run.

     PATH=<make sure your path includes your python and django installations>
     01 7   *  *    *    cd <your project directory> && python /Users/jkeesh/Dropbox/Documents/CS/projects/friends/manage.py create_data_point